 The mucous membrane that covers the white of an eye and eyelids is called conjunctiva.
 The inflammation of conjunctiva is called conjunctivitis.

-Conjunctivitis results form infectious or non-infectious causes.
+Conjunctivitis results from infectious or non-infectious causes.
 Infectious conjunctivitis is contagious one.
 It starts in one eye and spreads to other eye within two days.
 Usually one eye is affected more than the other.

 • swelling of the eyelids